Someone called me a mad scientist the other day.

 “I thought I was wasting time, but these were my most valuable years, I was developing my empathy muscle”

-When finally recruited to be a member of the elite BoGART development team, he felt a tremendous sense of responsibility to his fellow users, doing everything in his power to make the experience better.
+When he was finally recruited to be a member of the elite BoGART development team, he felt a tremendous sense of responsibility to his fellow users, doing everything in his power to make the experience better.

-UX before UX was a thing
+UX before there was UX

 Boeing usability consulting